fmaste/Haskell/Nix.md

 ## 10,000 ft view

+A Nix software package (a bunch of different things to build, install and later run) contains a description, written in a special language created for this specific purpose, that defines a function from inputs to outputs.

+The inputs are other Nix expressions, Nix libraries involved in building the package description, like a library to fetch code with git.

+The outputs are other packages, sources, the build script, environment variables for the build script, etc. Nix tries very hard to ensure that Nix expressions are deterministic: building a Nix expression twice should yield the same result.
+\* If you are curious reader, the big ***if*** in this last sentence is solved with was Nix calls Flakes.

-A software package (a bunch of different things to build and run) is described in a special language that defines a function from inputs to outputs.
-Nix runs or evaluates it and obtains a precise description of everything it needs to build this software (or to do some other Nix stuff besides building software, more on this later).
-With this description Nix creates something akin to a sandbox description file with specific dependencies and the build process to run inside it.
+When Nix runs, or evaluates, this description programs it obtains a precise description of everything it needs to build the package's software (it can also be used for other Nix stuff besides building software, more on this later).
+With the output of this description Nix creates something akin to a sandbox description file with specific dependencies and the build process to run inside it.

 The magic is that this sandbox is linked with specific version of its dependencies that are always the same dependencies each time the build is run.